Luol Deng: Personal life

-He counts himself a fan of English Premier League side Arsenal F.C.
+Deng is a fan of Premier League's side Arsenal F.C.

-Deng is the cover athlete for NBA Live 09 and NBA Live 10 video games in the UK.
+Deng was the cover athlete for NBA Live 09 and NBA Live 10 video games in the United Kingdom.

-Deng's cousin, Peter Jok, also plays professional basketball.
+Deng's cousin, Peter Jok, is a professional basketball player.

-Deng has been investing in real estate almost since the time he entered the league in 2004 and has amassed a large portfolio, including hotels, resorts, condos, and apartment buildings, worth $125 million.
-In 2020, Deng was included in the annual Powerlist as one of the most influential people in the UK of African/African-Caribbean descent.
+Deng has invested in real estate almost since the time he entered the NBA in 2004.
+In 2020, Deng was included in the annual Powerlist as one of the most influential people in the United Kingdom of African/African–Caribbean descent.

-In November 2019, he was appointed for four years as president of the South Sudan Basketball Federation.
+In 2010, he was awarded an honorary doctorate by Loughborough University.

-Luol Deng is depicted on one of the Brixton Pound community currency notes.
+Deng is depicted on one of the Brixton Pound's community currency notes.

 Deng was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to basketball.